Sports injury: Sports-related emotional stress

-Sport involvement can initiate both physical and mental demands on athletes.
+Sports involvement can initiate both physical and mental demands on athletes.
 Athletes must learn ways to cope with stressors and frustrations that can arise from competition against others.
 Conducted research shows that levels of anxiety, stress, and depression are elevated following sports injuries.
 After an occurrence of an injury many athletes display self-esteem issues, athletic identity crises, and high levels of post-traumatic distress, which are linked to avoidant coping skills.

 Each year in the United States, 3.5 million athletes are injured; therefore, it is important to understand how injury can impact anxiety.
 Athletes are exposed to a culture that focuses heavily on success, and injuries can hinder the athlete from reaching their full potential.
 Because of this reliance on achievement, many players are unlikely to stop performing because of pain they face.
-An injury could not only impact an athlete's ability to train and compete, but also influence their psyche and mental health.
-The external pressure by coaches, teammates, fans, and the media on athletes to endure pain and injury instead of refusing to play when hurt have prompted athletes to believe that accepting physical risks is their only choice.
+An injury could not only impact an athlete's ability to train and compete but also influence their psyche and mental health.
+The external pressure by coaches, teammates, fans, and the media on athletes to endure pain and injury instead of refusing to play when hurt has prompted athletes to believe that accepting physical risks is their only choice.
 This will in turn lead to both physical and mental struggles for the athlete to endure simultaneously and could lead to a worse outcome if not treated appropriately.

 In addition, the influences of personal and situational factors can directly impact an athlete's perceptions about their injury.
-Personal factors include the characteristics of the injury, the athlete's own approach to their injury, and their identity.
+Personal factors include the characteristics of the injury, the athlete's approach to their injury, and their identity.
 Situational factors include the nature of the athlete's sport, social influences, and the rehabilitation environment.
 For example, stressful events such as divorce or employment instability can increase the likelihood of experiencing an injury.
 An athlete's response to an injury is influenced by a variety of stressors they encountered before the injury and the coping skills they used to overcome previous struggles.
 Therefore, it is important to utilize an integrated model in the rehabilitation process to account for the cognitive, emotional, and behavioral needs of the athletes.